paulbastian/draft-bastian-jose-dvs/draft-bastian-jose-dvs.md

 {::boilerplate bcp14-tagged}

-# Terminology

-The draft uses "JSON Web Signature", "JOSE Header", "JWS Signature", "JWS Signing Input" as defined by {{RFC7515}}.

-Signing Party:
-: The Party that performs the key agreement first and generates the MAC.
-Similar to a Signer.

-Verifying Party:
-: The Party that performs the key agreement second, generates the MAC and compares it to a given value.
-Similar to a Verifier.

 # The "pkds" Header Parameter

 The pkds protected header parameter specifies the inputs needed to derive a symmetric key for MAC computation using a key agreement and derivation scheme.
 Its value is a JSON object that includes identifiers, public keys, and algorithm-specific parameters relevant to the derivation.